miguelpalma/chef-seedbox/README.md

 Chef kitchen to setup a complete seedbox

+In the rest of this doc, we will assume you have a sudo enabled SSH login on a host and a network alias `sbdev` pointing at it.

 ## Index

 - `SRCDIR`: local host directory where your Chef's kitchen is located
-- `REMOTE_HOST`: remote host IP of FQDN

 ## Install

-On your local computer (warning: this downloads half of the galaxy):
-    gem install chef       --verbose   # Or install it from your package manager gem install knife-solo --verbose
+On your local computer, install `knife-solo` and `librarian-chef` using your package manager or:

+    gem install knife-solo librarian-chef --no-ri --no-rdoc
-    export PATH=$PATH:~/.gem/ruby/2.1.0/bin   # You might need to fix the path version
+    # You might need to fix the path version

-Ensure your remote host is available throught SSH and that you have a sudo enabled account on it.
+    export PATH=$PATH:~/.gem/ruby/2.1.0/bin

 ## First init